25 GMAT Test-Day Tips

 Fuel Your Body Properly

-Make sure to bring some healthy snacks, such as a protein bar, water, a banana, or trail mix, to the testing center.
+Make sure to bring healthy snacks, such as a protein bar, a banana, or trail mix, to the testing center.
 Again, these snacks should be personalized to your tastes.
-Don’t bring an energy drink that you’ve never consumed before to your GMAT.
+Don’t bring an energy drink that you’ve never consumed to your GMAT.
 You don’t want to be a guinea pig on the day of the exam.

 A lot of students imagine that they are taking the GMAT against the computer.
 That is, they somehow feel that they are scoring against the computer, that the computer is the opponent.